-Every so often, we hit those defining moments where we ask ourselves the all-important questions.
+Every so often, we hit those moments where we ask ourselves the defining questions.
 What has made us who we are?
 Why do we do what we do?
 Why do we live the way we live?
 What do we value most in life?

-And it’s hard, because to approach such questions risks revealing many difficult answers, or things that we never want to contemplate.
-I’ve been drawn to revisit a favourite post of mine again, which describes how things that we pretend are complicated are often remarkably simple.
-And so, with that in mind, I ask myself why I do what I do, and if it reflects the person I am and want to be.
+Such questions risk revealing difficult answers or things that we no longer want to contemplate.
+I’ve said before that things we pretend are complicated are often remarkably simple.
+And with that in mind, I ask myself why I do what I do, and if it reflects the person I am and want to be.

-Marvell, meanwhile, has long held my fascination for many reasons.
-I’m struck by his obsession with privacy; his stoic imagination; his brooding scepticism; and so much more.
-He had few quality friends, and there were hardly any signs of normal relationships.
-His writing shows an incredible ability to twist, conceal, and yet walk a tightrope.
-Marvell is not ‘closed’ in his writing but he still, somehow, gives remarkably little away.
-He’s the master of elusiveness; the perfect ‘ambiguist’.
+The seventeenth-century poet (and my research subject), Andrew Marvell, has long held my fascination for many reasons.
+I’m struck by his obsession with privacy; his stoic imagination; his brooding scepticism; and much more.
+He had few friends, and there were very few signs of normal relationships.

-I do love (select) poetry.
-Battling a great number of personal flaws, poetry has coloured my personality; it has extended my boundaries of creative thought and feeling; and it has delicately refined the way I use language and express myself.
-I have to believe in these attributes because they are the best I have to offer and contribute towards what makes me unique.
+Battling a great number of personal flaws, poetry has coloured my personality.
+It has extended my boundaries of creative thought and delicately refined the way I express myself.
+I have to believe in these attributes because they are the best I have to offer.

-I still believe, though, that poetry is a compensation trail for loneliness.
-Regardless of how much has been written about the social function of poetry in the seventeenth century – groups writing for one another and so forth – there’s always going to be an element of writing and reading verse that is inherently private.
-For me, I genuinely don’t know if poetry has been about anything other than consolation: appreciating the creativity of solitude; understanding the depths of others’ hidden sorrows; and trying to shape my own feelings into something beautiful and special.
+I still believe, though, that poetry is very much a compensation trail for loneliness.
+Regardless of how much has been written about the social function of poetry in the seventeenth century, there’s always going to be an element of writing and reading verse that is inherently private.

 If I had a choice to make, to sacrifice my academic climes to leave loneliness behind, I think I would choose – in Marvell’s hallowed words – ‘to leave the books in dust’.